marsbard/puppet-alfresco/README.md

 	./install/modules-for-vagrant.sh

 You need to run './install.sh' once and quit out of it in order to save the 'go.pp' initial puppet script.
-While in the installer you must set the domain_name parameter and that domain name must be resolvable on the network to the machine you are installing upon.
+While in the installer you must set the domain_name parameter and that domain name should be resolvable on the network to the machine you are installing upon.
 (Admittedly this is a bit 'chicken and egg', the best thing is to register the MAC address of the VM with your DHCP server once the VM is running - to help with this I have included a static MAC address in the network config, otherwise Vagrant/Virtualbox gives you a new MAC address each time which is kind of annoying).

 	./install.sh